nriley/StreamVision/README.md

 What does it do?
 ----------------
 StreamVision displays what’s playing in your audio player and lets you control the audio player from the keyboard.
-It works with iTunes, the [Rdio desktop app](http://help.rdio.com/customer/portal/articles/59055-rdio-for-mac-and-windows-faq) and the [Hermes](http://hermesapp.org) Pandora client.
+It works with iTunes, the [Spotify desktop app](http://spotify.com/us/download/mac/) and the [Hermes](http://hermesapp.org) Pandora client.
 It includes special support for the [Radio Paradise](http://www.radioparadise.com/) stream.

 There's also some code in there that turns my stereo on and off with AirPlay, but that should only try to do anything if you have [XTension](http://www.machomeautomation.com/) installed.